jwbay/i18next-json-sync/README.md

   /** Line endings used when writing JSON files to disk.
 Either LF or CRLF */
   lineEndings: 'LF',
   /** Insert a final newline when writing JSON files to disk */
-  finalNewline: false
+  finalNewline: false,
   /** Use empty string for new keys instead of the primary language value */
-	newKeysEmpty: false;
+  newKeysEmpty: false
 })
 ```